johnvenkiah/CI_MS2_John_Venkiah/README.md

 8. See an end game screen alerting me of my score and how the quiz went
 9. Be able to choose to close the end game screen or play again
 10. Be able to play notes on a piano on the screen and see which tone is being played
-11. Also be able to play the notes on the computer keyboard
+11. Be able to play the notes on the computer keyboard
-12. View videos from a YouTube search for music theory
+12. View videos to learn about music theory and sight reading
 13. Get in touch with the site owner
+14. View an errors page if I have entered an invalid url within the website

 #### Site owner goals